rqlite/rqlite/DOC/BULK.md

     "time": 0.869015
 }
 ```
-A bulk update is contained within a single Raft log entry, so the network round-trips between nodes in the cluster are amortized over the bulk update.
-This should result in better throughput, if it is possible to use this kind of update.

 ### Atomicity
 Because a bulk operation is contained within a single Raft log entry, and only one Raft log entry is ever processed at one time, a bulk operation will never be interleaved with other requests.